thingsapart/EBB-pwm-peristaltic-stepper/README.md

 > [!WARNING]
 > One thing that might happen here is that Windows defender might decide that one of these files is a virus.
 > The file in question is the ASCOM driver installer and dealing with this will be discussed in a later section.
-> This has been a source of frustration for us and we have submitted a false positive investigation to microsoft.
+> This has been a source of frustration for us and we have submitted a false positive investigation to Microsoft.
 It seems to come from the Inno installer software and not the driver itself which is the installer recommended by the ASCOM team.

 ### Compiling and uploading source files using Ardunio IDE.